gdjs2/UCR-CS153-25Winter/docs/lab-instructions/lab0.md

 For vscode: [https://code.visualstudio.com/docs/sourcecontrol/intro-to-git#_staging-and-committing-code-changes](https://code.visualstudio.com/docs/sourcecontrol/intro-to-git#_staging-and-committing-code-changes)

 Just focus on Section *Staging and committing code changes* and Section *Pushing and pulling remote changes*

+> Hit: Always use `make clean` to clean up the binary files compiled before you commit your change.
+It can avoid submitting unnecessary files (usually binary and intermediate files).

 ## Basic Linux Commands